smithy-lang/smithy-python/designs/auth.md

 Each identity source SHOULD have its own identity resolver implementation.
 If an `Identity` is supported by multiple `IdentityResolver`s, those resolver SHOULD be prioritized to provide a stable resolution strategy.
-A `ChainedIdentityResolver` implementation is provided that implements this behavior generically.

 The `get_identity` function takes only one (keyword-only) argument - a mapping of properties that is refined by the `IP` generic parameter.
 The identity